 Volunteer work takes place primarily over weekend dates, not including statuatory holidays.
-Those selected for the Provincial Park vegetation surveys may volunteer during the week from Monday to Friday.
-Volunteer Botanists are asked to commit to volunteering a minimum of once per month from May – October, approximately 4 – 8 hours per hike.
+Those selected for the bird banding station vegetation surveys may volunteer during the week from Monday to Friday.
+Volunteer Botanists are asked to commit to volunteering a minimum of once per month from July – October, approximately 4 – 8 hours per hike.
 You will spend up to 2 – 4 hours per day entering data collected from field visits into the database.
-Alternatively, you may choose to spend up to 1 month entering data after program completion (i.e. November, 2017).
+Alternatively, you may choose to spend up to 1 month entering data after program completion (i.e. November, 2019).

 We can only accept a limited number of volunteers for this mentorship opportunity.
 All applicants must complete the following steps to be considered for this unique program: